HarlanH/blog/content/publications.md

 & A. Wills (Eds.), Formal Approaches to Categorization, 274-298.

 ## Papers in Refereed Conference Proceedings

+Harris, H. D. (in press).
+An Architecture and Domain Specific Language Framework for Repeated Domain-Specific Predictive Modeling.
+Proceedings of Machine Learning Research.

 Harris, H. D. (2008).
 Categorizing Fragments of Exemplars: Experimental and Computational Results.
 In B. C. Love, K. McRae, & V. M. Sloutsky (Eds.), The Proceedings of the 30th Annual Meeting of the Cognitive Science Society (pp. 409-414).
 Austin, TX: Cognitive Science Society.